xokomola/old_blog/README.md

-## xokomola.github.io
+## My Old Blog

-This is my GitHub user page made with Jekyll.
-Download it, fork it, follow it, give it away...
+This was a blog made using Jekyll.